 In addition to his work at the LVA, Keith is also the Managing Editor of a website, www.arts-louisville.com, which covers local visual arts, theatre, and music in Louisville.

-Beginning in September 2016, Artebella dropped the Daily and was rebranded to reflect a new vision of representing visual artists in Louisville and the surrounding area.
-Drawing on feedback from artists and arts professionals within the community, as well as the metrics that tell us what your viewing habits are, Louisville Visual Art staff has developed a revised blog format and schedule for the four-year- old online program that will provide a fresh delivery system for Artebella material.
+Beginning in September 2016, Artebella dropped the Daily and was rebranded to reflect a new vision of representing visual artists in Louisville and its surrounding area.
+Drawing on feedback from artists and arts professionals within the community, as well as the metrics that tell us what your viewing habits are, Louisville Visual Art's staff developed a revised blog format and schedule for the four-year- old online program that will provide a fresh delivery system for Artebella material.

 Artebella's Call To Artists

 We are always taking submissions for consideration as a Vignette or Q&A on our blog.
 We welcome artists from every medium to submit (including video artists and installation artists).
 There is no membership or fee required to submit your work.
-We only ask that artists live with in the state of Kentucky (or within a 50 mile radius of the Louisville area—this includes areas of Southern Indiana.)
+We only ask that artists live with in the state of Kentucky or within a 50 mile radius of the Louisville area—this includes areas of Southern Indiana.
+We do make exceptions for artists that live outside of the radius, but have exhibited work in the Louisville/Kentucky area.
 Artists can also submit up to four times a year for consideration (once each quarter of the year).

 Frequently Asked Questions